Poppulo

 How to create an internal communications strategy

-Here is a 9 step approach to creating your Internal Communication Plan:
+Here is an 11-step approach to creating your Internal Communication Plan:

-Measurement is the key to successful internal communications strategy and it’s what transforms internal comms from shooting in the dark to an effective management tool.
+Measurement is the key to a successful internal comms strategy and it’s what transforms internal comms from shooting in the dark to an effective management tool.
 In order to plan ahead it is necessary to measure your performance to date:

 • What were the high value activities, what activities were of low value?